Quantitative Schauder estimates for hypoelliptic equations: Abstract

 \section{Abstract}

 We derive Schauder estimates using ideas from Campanato's approach for a general class of local hypoelliptic operators and non-local kinetic equations.
 The method covers equations in divergence and non-divergence form.
-In particular our results are applicable to the inhomogeneous Landau and Boltzmann equation without cut-off.
+In particular our results are applicable to the inhomogeneous Landau and to the non-cutoff Boltzmann equation.
 The paper is self-contained.